-Overall Evaluation Overall Evaluation : Choose one of the following grades to describe the student's

-performance: Outstanding, Good, Satisfactory, Fail, or Incomplete.
+Overall Evaluation: Choose one of the following grades to describe the student's performance: Outstanding, Good, Satisfactory, Fail, or Incomplete.
 Check only one grade.

-Note: The grade of "I" is only given when circumstances beyond the student's control have
+Note: The grade of "I" is only given when circumstances beyond the student's control have prevented completion of the coursework within the official dates of the semester/session.
+Grade: For all classes other than CLNS 901 (Research Elective) For CLNS 901 Research Elective ONLY $\Box G$ □ S 90-100 80-89% 70-79% Below 70% Incomplete Below 70% Above 70% Expectations: Minimal Inconsistent Consistent Always Not 10-50% >90% <10% 51-90% Observed Professionalism: Reporter: Interpreter: Manager: Educator: Narrative Evaluation: Be as detailed as possible in your narrative.

-prevented compl

-Grade: For all class 901 Research

-lective ONLY

-□S □ CR

-90-100 80-89% 70-79% Below 70% Incomplete Above 70% 6 Below 70%

-Expectations: - 1

-Minimal Inconsistent Consistent Always Not

-<10% 10-50% 51-90% >90% Observed

-Professionalism:

-Reporter:

-Interpreter:

-Manager:

-Educator:

-Narrative Evaluation: Be as detailed as possible in your narrative.
 Explain "above" or "below" expectations; cite student's strengths and areas of needed improvement.
 Please attach additional pages for extended comments.

-Amount of Contact:
+Amount of Contact: 🗆 Minimal 🗆 Moderate □ Extensive

 Recommended remedial work/suggestions for improvement:

 Evaluator Signature: This evaluation must be signed by the evaluator for OMSA to accept it.

-Faculty Attending Name: \\\\\
+Faculty Attending Name:

+Faculty Attending Signature: Date: